simionsv/Exploratory_Data_Course/README.md

 Project_1

 #####This project utilized data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-It was used the “Individual household electric power consumption Data Set” using data from the dates 2007-02-01 and 2007-02-02 the file was obatined from the address below
+It was used the “Individual household electric power consumption Data Set” using data from the dates 2007-02-01 and 2007-02-02 the file was obtained from the address below

     Dataset: Electric power consumption [20Mb]